-Marek Šindelka (1984) is a poet and novelist.
-He made his debut with the volume of verse Strychnin (Strychnine) for which he was awarded the Jiří Orten Prize 2006.
-Two years later he published his first novel Chyba (Aberrant), a book that was well received by both critics and readers. Šindelka is one of the new upcoming authors in Czech literature and has already shown his ability as a writer.
-Together with the illustrator Vojtěch Mašek he turned his novel Aberrant into a graphic novel.
-It gave them the opportunity to present the story in another way and develop other lines in the story and thus presenting a new view.
-In 2001 he published a volume of short stories called Zůstaňte s námi (Stay Tuned), expressing a critical and ironic view on contemporary life.
-The book was awarded with the Litera Magnesia Prize 2012 and was nominated for the Josef Škvorecký Prize 2012.
-His last book is Mapa Anny (Map of Anna), a set of short stories that are interconnected with each other and digs deep into the personal feelings and lives of young people.
-The Dutch edition of Map of Anna was published in 2016 by the publishing house Das Magazin and met with tremendous response by both critics and readers.
-Late 2016 Šindelka published Únava materiálu (Material Fatigue), a controversial novel about refugees.
+Marek Šindelka (1984) is a poet, prose writer and scriptwriter.
+He made his debut with a volume of verse Strychnin (Strychnine) for which he was awarded the Jiří Orten Prize 2006.
+Two years later he published his first novel Chyba (Aberrant), followed by a volume of short stories called Zůstaňte s námi (Stay Tuned), expressing a critical and ironic view on contemporary life.
+The book was awarded the Magnesia Litera Prize 2012.
+His next book, Mapa Anny (Map of Anna), is a set of short stories that are interconnected with each other and digs deep into the personal feelings and lives of young people.
+In 2016 Šindelka published a novel Únava materiálu (Material fatigue), in which he focuses on european “migrant crisis”.